My Introduction To 12-Step Recovery

 Alcoholics Anonymous and Narcotics Anonymous meetings

-Things look a lot different to me today than they did 29 years ago.
-I’m no longer strung out, my life has meaning and purpose, and I contribute more than I take.
+Things look a lot different to me today than they did 35 years ago.
+I’m no longer strung out, my life has meaning and purpose, and I try to contribute more than I take.
 Most days anyway…:)

 Also in Our Blog